Lochia After Childbirth: Stages, Warning Signs, and When to Call Your Doctor

 Causes of Lochia

-Lochia results from the shedding of the uterine lining following childbirth, serving as a crucial mechanism for the uterus to revert to its pre-pregnancy state.
+Lochia results from the shedding of the uterine lining after childbirth.
+This process helps the uterus revert to its pre-pregnancy state.

-This process is essential for postpartum healing, as it helps expel excess blood, tissue, and fluids that accumulated during pregnancy and childbirth.
+The discharge is how your body expels the excess blood, tissue, and fluids that accumulated during pregnancy and delivery.

 Initially, lochia rubra presents as red blood loss, signaling the body’s active shedding of the uterine lining.

-Factors like delivery type and uterine health can influence the amount and duration of postpartum bleeding, impacting your overall experience during this healing phase.
-Additionally, recognizing warning signs related to lochia can play a significant role in improving maternal health outcomes.
+Factors like delivery type and uterine health can affect how much lochia you have and how long it lasts.
+Recognizing warning signs related to lochia plays a meaningful role in maternal health outcomes.

 Risk Factors for Lochia in the US